-CMAP periodically conducts a survey of the region's land use, publishing the results in GIS format as the Land-use Inventory.
+CMAP periodically conducts a survey of the region's land use, publishing the results in GIS format as the Land Use Inventory.
 The inventory is an essential input to CMAP's land use and transportation research.
-Other users of the data include county planning departments, regional transportation agencies, federal & state agencies, university researchers, non-governmental organizations, environmental consulting firms and civil engineering firms.
+Other users of the data include county planning departments, regional transportation agencies, federal and state agencies, university researchers, non-governmental organizations, environmental consulting firms and civil engineering firms.

 Beginning with the 2010 inventory, land use polygons are now derived directly from parcel GIS files provided by the seven counties in the CMAP region.
 Switching to a parcel base allows for greater accuracy as well as faster turnaround times for updates.

 Previous inventories (1990 through 2005) were "polygon-based," meaning land uses were carried out to street centerlines, ignoring rights-of-way except for very large roadways.
 Using a parcel base, land uses no longer extend beyond property boundaries.
 The graphic below illustrates the difference between the two versions:

 A commercial strip on Chicago's South Side.
 Left: aerial photograph.
 Center: "polygon-based" land use from 2005.
 Right: "parcel-based" 2010 land use; dark grey represents road and alley rights-of-way.

 A result of working with parcel boundaries is that some land use categories from the 2005 and earlier inventories were retired or modified.
 For example, the "Wetland" and "Vacant Forested/Grassland" categories are no longer in use because they rarely conform to property boundaries.